What Is an NDA and When Do You Need One

 In most business situations, you will use either a unilateral or mutual NDA.
 The mutual NDA is increasingly becoming the default, as both sides in most negotiations have information worth protecting.

-Essential Clauses Every NDA Must Include
+Key Clauses Every NDA Should Include

 A well-drafted NDA contains specific elements that make it enforceable.
 Missing any of these can weaken or invalidate the agreement.
+Our NDA review checklist provides a downloadable reference, and our guide on NDA essentials breaks each clause down further.

 1. Definition of Confidential Information